-It's now 2014, and the U.S. has massively expanded it its currency base, much of it held in debt instruments by foreigners.
+It's now 2014, and the U.S. has massively expanded its currency base, much of it held in debt instruments by foreigners.
 We export some of our inflation, weakening the value (purchasing power) of the petrodollar.
 That causes foreign interests to doubt the wisdom of holding so much of an untrustworthy asset.

-Add to this the rise of the BRICs (a coalition of Brazil, Russia, India and China), who actively question the wisdom of relying solely on the U.S. dollar, and who now use their own currencies in transactions whenever possible.
+Add to this the rise of the BRICs (a coalition of Brazil, Russia, India, and China), who actively question the wisdom of relying solely on the U.S. dollar, and who now use their currencies in transactions whenever possible.
 Finally, throw in a large dose of geopolitical conflict, Middle East brushfire warfare, and continued NSA spying around the globe.